Second Language Placement Test

 This written component is administered through Canvas, our learning management system.
 There is a Language Placement “course” in Canvas corresponding to the academic year in which a student first enrolls at Saint Michael’s.

-Students whose online and written placement results qualify them for FR/SP 203 or above have met the foreign language proficiency requirement for B.A. degrees.
-However, even students who have met the requirement are encouraged to consider continuing their study of the language at the level of their placement.
+Students whose verified online and written placement results qualify them for FR/SP 203 or above have met the foreign language proficiency requirement for B.A. degrees.* However, even students who have met the requirement are encouraged to consider continuing their study of the language at the level of their placement.
 Similarly, although B.S. students have no foreign language requirement, they are encouraged to consider continuing studying a language at the appropriate level.

 Latin Placement